Faegre Drinker Biddle & Reath LLP, a Delaware limited liability partnership | This website contains attorney advertising.

 Overview

-Prior to his time with Faegre Drinker, Nicholas worked as a patent attorney for two Colorado law firms.
-As a patent attorney, he performed foreign and domestic patent prosecution, including drafting provisional and nonprovisional patent applications, preparing office action responses, and conducting examiner interviews.
-He is experienced in patent work within the industries of circuitry, semiconductors and related semiconductor processing, data security, battery technology, IoT, automation systems, telecommunications, optics, robotics, mechanical equipment, chemical formulations, and software.
+Before joining Faegre Drinker, Nicholas practiced patent law at two Colorado intellectual property firms.
+His work included foreign and domestic patent prosecution, drafting provisional and nonprovisional applications and preparing office action responses.
+During this time, he handled patent matters in a wide range of industries, including circuitry, semiconductors and related processing, data security, battery technologies, IoT, telecommunications, robotics, and software.

-Nicholas also served as a patent examiner intern at the United States Patent and Trademark Office, where his primary responsibilities included prior art searching, patentability analysis and office action drafting.
-He also served as an administrative law judge clerk for Patent Trial and Appeal Board inter partes review proceedings.
+Nick also served as a patent examiner extern at the United States Patent and Trademark Office (USPTO), where he conducted prior art searching, patentability analysis, and office action drafting.
+In addition, he clerked for an administrative law judge at the Patent Trial and Appeal Board (PTAB), contributing to inter partes review proceedings.

 Personal Interests